 Adapted with permission from A Guide to Alzheimer's Disease, a special health report published by Harvard Health Publications.

 Ensuring someone with Alzheimer’s eats and drinks enough can be a challenge for any caregiver.
 As well as encouraging exercise to make your loved one feel hungrier, try these tips:

-- Monitor medications – Some medications interfere with appetite.
-Others may cause dry mouth, so make sure that the patient gets enough liquids with food.
+Some medications interfere with appetite.
+Others may cause dry mouth, so make sure that your loved one gets enough liquids with food.
 Discuss eating problems with your loved one’s doctor to see if medication needs to change.

-- Make mealtimes pleasing to the patient – Add flowers to the table or play soothing music.
-Make the patient’s favorite food and serve it on dishes that contrast highly with food colors.
+Add flowers to the table or play soothing music.
+Make your loved one’s favorite food and serve it on dishes that contrast highly with food colors.
 Reduce distractions in the eating area.
-Also, avoid foods that are too hot or too cold, as these may be unpleasant to the patient.
+Avoid foods that are too hot or too cold.

-- Monitor chewing and swallowing – Chewing and swallowing difficulties can develop as Alzheimer's progresses.
+Chewing and swallowing difficulties can develop as Alzheimer's progresses.
 If necessary, give instructions on when to chew and when to swallow.
-Keep the person upright for 30 minutes after eating to avoid choking.
+Keep the patient upright for 30 minutes after eating to avoid choking.

 - Alzheimer's Disease: Your Guide to Alzheimer's Symptoms, Stages, Diagnosis, and Coping Tips

 Resources and references